plone/volto/docs/source/configuration/settings-reference.md

 # defaultBlockType

-The default block type in Volto is "text", which uses the current draftjs-based implementation of rich text editor.
-It can be set to other block type implementations.

-The block definition should also include the `blockHasValue` function.
+The default block type in Volto is "text", which uses the current DraftJS-based implementation for the rich text editor.
+Future alternative rich text editors will need to use this setting and replace it with their block type.
+The block definition should also include the `blockHasValue` function, which is needed to activate the Block Chooser functionality.
 See this function signature in [Blocks > Settings](../blocks/settings.md).